elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

 ```

 Interestingly, we found a flag file.
 Now we can use the read filter to get its content encoded in base64.\
-When testing the payload, I was getting the "Sorry, only dogs or cats are allowed" error, so I tried many assumptions on how the app is verifying this conditions.
+When testing the payload, I was getting the "Sorry, only dogs or cats are allowed" error, so I tried many assumptions on how the app verifies these conditions.
 One of them, which later succeeded, is that the app checks if the value of the path contains "cat" or "dog".\
 Hence, to get the flag, we pass the value `http://<machine_ip>/?view=php://filter/read=convert.base64-encode/resource=cats/../flag`.
 We used "cats" because this is an existing folder on the server, and from which we know the relative location of "flag.php".